sshvmk/sshvmk.github.io/README.md

 ### Configuration

-You can update both the website menu and copyright directly in your Hugo site `config.toml`.
+You can update the website index, menu and copyright directly in your Hugo site `config.toml`.

 <details>
     <summary>Reference config.toml</summary>